 Empirical research in this area indicates that in periods of low growth, many companies focus on issues of competitive advantage through value appropriation rather than on issues of creating new growth opportunities in their networks.
 They are solely addressing their operational efficiency and neglecting market effectiveness.
 My research on companies' performance in business networks emphasizes the importance of linking efficiency and effectiveness.
-For details of my work in this area, see the recent article on Efficiency versus Effectiveness published in the Journal of Business Research.
+For details of my work in this area, see the study on Efficiency versus Effectiveness published in the Journal of Business Research.